Starlink: Russo-Ukrainian war

 Starlink was activated during the Russian invasion of Ukraine, after a request from the Ukrainian government.
 Ukraine's military and government rapidly became dependent on Starlink to maintain Internet access.
 Starlink is used by Ukraine for communication, such as keeping in touch with the outside world and keeping the energy infrastructure working.

 The service is also notably used for warfare.
 Starlink is used for connecting combat drones, naval drones, artillery fire coordination systems and attacks on Russian positions.
 SpaceX has expressed reservations about the offensive use of Starlink by Ukraine beyond military communications and restricted Starlink communication technology for military use on weapon systems, but has kept most of the service online.
 Its use in attacking Russian targets has been criticized by the Kremlin.

 Musk has warned that the service was costing $20 million per month, and a Ukrainian official estimated SpaceX's contributions as over $100 million.
 In June 2023, the United States Department of Defense signed a contract with SpaceX to finance Starlink use in Ukraine.

-In February 2025, U.S. negotiators Scott Bessent and Keith Kellogg pressured Ukraine to grant access to its critical minerals by warning of a potential Starlink shutdown, a service crucial to its military operations, as per three sources familiar with the matter.
-The issue surfaced after Volodymyr Zelenskyy rejected a U.S. proposal for mineral rights in exchange for wartime aid.
-While Musk denied the claims, Reuters stood by its report.
-Meanwhile, Donald Trump pushed Ukraine for U.S. access, criticizing Zelenskyy after he dismissed Trump's stance as Russian-influenced.
-Three days after the February 28, 2025, meeting between Trump and Zelenskyy in the White House the U.S. suspended all military aid and a day later also intelligence to Ukraine.